rajatmnnit/csx415-project/photographer_classifier/deploy/README.md

 ### Mac

-1. Go to the directory where you extracted the package contents.
-A few test data sets have been provided to test-run the application under tests/data directory.
+1.    **Go to the directory** where you extracted the package contents. __Do not run it from any other directory__.
+2. A few test data sets have been provided to test-run the application under [tests/data](https://github.com/rajatmnnit/csx415-project/tree/master/photographer_classifier/tests/data) directory.
-2.    **Run the app** - by using the command `app/photographer_classifier.R` from this directory.
+3.    **Run the app** - by using the command `app/photographer_classifier.R` from this directory.
 The app requires a few mandatory arguments.
 Run it with --help option to find more.
 Example:

   ```
-  rajatjs-MacBook-Pro:photographer_classifier rajatj$ app/photographer_classifier.R --help
+  $ app/photographer_classifier.R --help
   Usage: app/photographer_classifier.R [options]